operating-systems

 Process Control Block

 The Process Control Block (PCB) is a data structure representing the execution context of a specific process.
-It serves as the repository for any information that may vary from process to process.
+It serves as the repository for any information that may vary between processes and is used by the operating system to manage the process lifecycle.

 Components